bp/resqpy/docs/CONTRIBUTING.rst

 use the link above to check it renders correctly.
 One can delete the `docs` git branch as usual when closing a PR, and re-create it when needed.

+You may find it helpful to run a linter to check that the syntax of your ReStructured text is correct: the python package `restructuredtext-lint` is pretty good for this purpose.
+Similarly, many IDEs or plugins have a "rewrap" function that inserts line endings for uniform line lengths, which can make text more readable and visually pleasing.

 You can also build the docs locally, providing you have installed all required dependencies as described above: